 19 Stars Lounging On Larger-Than-Life Pool Floats In Sexy Swimwear: Taylor Swift, Nicki Minaj, & More

 Summer’s almost here and that can only mean two things – pools and giant floats.
-Even the coolest celebs can’t resist posing on a blown-up swan when the sun’s out.
-Take a look!
+Even the coolest celebs can’t resist posing on a blown-up swan when the sun’s out!

 Yes, it’s true.
 Larger-than-life pool floats are in.
 They were fun to jump on when you were a kid.
 And celebs can’t resist them, even as adults.
 Whether they’re lounging on one during a family vacation, or trying to look effortlessly cool before hitting the music festival circuit, stars are just like us.
 Yep, their Instagram and Facebook pages include at least one inflatable pool toy pic too.
 Nicki Minaj, 35, took the humble float to a whole new level in March 2017 in her “Make Love” video with Gucci Mane.
 Baby girl straddled that float while wearing a sizzling hot, barely-there bikini.
 Thigh-high black, high-heeled boots and shades upped the sexiness factor, as did the gold chains that draped her body.
 OK Nicki!